Ozzy-King/Comp1004Repo/README.md

 | -------- | ------- | ------------------- |
 | Osbourne | Clark   | laud                |

-a br1 branch creation push
+a br1 puhs then merge to main